Do Your Own Redistricting

 Dave's Redistricting application lets you draw congressional districts the way you think they should be.
 It uses real data from the U.S. Census Bureau.
 Census 2010 data is available for all 50 states.
 It's easy to use, especially given the power it gives you.
 Give it a try!

-The application runs on Windows and Mac and requires Silverlight 4.0 (will ask download if not already there).
+The application runs on Windows and Mac and requires Silverlight 4.0 or later (will ask download if not already there).

 2010 voting districts/block groups available for all states, DC and PR.